grishick/ical4j-zimbra-patched/README.md

    UnfoldingInputStream.java has also been changed to accept CR-LF-tab and LF-tab as continuation sequences in folded lines, in addition to the existing

-#### comment
+#### comments
-   This change seems unnecessary, because the same behavior can be achieved with a JVM argument -Dical4j.unfolding.relaxed=true.
-Newer version of ical4j already accepts CR-LF-tab and LF-tab as continuation sequences in folded lines.
+  - This first change seems unnecessary, because the same behavior can be achieved with a JVM argument -Dical4j.unfolding.relaxed=true.
+  - The second change is also unnecessary, because the current version of ical4j already accepts CR-LF-tab and LF-tab as continuation sequences in folded lines.

 #### Parse iCalendar objects containing multiple ZCALENDAR sections.
 This change appears to be still relevant.
 Could be merged into ical4j?